 In this book, you'll find much of what you'll need to know to start weaving.
 With very clear directions and excellent diagrams, this book is a must for any beginning weaver, and an excellent refresher for anyone who has been away from weaving for a while.
 Our best-selling weaving book.
 Softcover. $24.95.

 Beginning 4 Harness Weaving is 86 minutes.
-(Note: If you have not woven before, ³Introduction to Weaving² is a prerequisite.)
+(Note: If you have not woven before, we recommend that you also add the book Learning to Weave to your order.)
 You begin by measuring the warp on a warping board and then you¹ll warp the loom from front to back.
 You will learn how to read a weaving draft (pattern), how to tie up the loom (direct tie-up), and how to weave a number of different weave structures from the pattern draft that is provided.
 You will explore plain weave, basket weave, rib weave with one and two colors, several twill combinations and the basics of doubleweave.

 |HANDWEAVERS PATTERN DIRECTORY by Anne Dixon|